hahpuc/Appstore-Clone/README.md

 ## About Project

-This is just an iOS AppStore Clone App.
+👋 This is just an iOS AppStore Clone App.
+With this app, you can search for many Apps and top trending Apps at the moment

 ## Technologies